 - Represents the University to Federal regulatory agencies.

-- Coordinates with the Office of Sponsored Research Services to help ensure that sponsored projects are administered in accordance with Federal regulations and University and sponsoring agency policies and procedures.
+- Coordinates with the Office of Sponsored Research Services (OSRS) to help ensure that sponsored projects are administered in accordance with Federal regulations and University and sponsoring agency policies and procedures.

 - Prepares, negotiates, and administers the institution’s facilities and administrative (F&A) cost rates in conjunction with Accounting Services and other University departments.